-6" snow - plow with entire blade width; 9" snow - plow with 3/4 blade; and 12" snow - plow with 1/2 blade.
+6" of snow - plow with entire blade width; 9" of snow - plow with 3/4 of the blade; and 12" of snow - plow with 1/2 of the blade.
 Experience and "feel" are the best guides.

-- 3. When plowing deep snow, be sure to keep the vehicle moving. - 4.
-Ballast is suggested for maximum traction.
-Secure ballast behind rear wheels for better traction.
+- 3. When plowing deep snow, be sure to keep the vehicle moving. - Ballast is suggested for maximum traction.
+Secure ballast behind the rear wheels.
 Do not exceed vehicle's GVWR and GAWR. - 5.
 For increased traction, use tire chains where legal.